carlosagudelo/CarND-LaneLines-P1/README.md

 OpenCV means "Open-Source Computer Vision" which is a package that has many useful tools for analyzing images.
 My recommendation is to install the ver.
 3.0 for some cases it might be better to have the most recent version.

-To install and read other docs for reference check [https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.htm](OpenCV for Linux)
+To install and read other docs for reference check [OpenCV for Linux](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.htm)